Testing AUTOSAR Compositions

 This example demonstrates test harness features and back-to-back testing workflows for an AUTOSAR composition model.
 Switch to a directory with write permissions.

 The example uses a model of a throttle position controller for an automobile.
-It is based closely on the Import AUTOSAR Composition to Simulink (AUTOSAR Blockset) example.
+It is based closely on a shipping AUTOSAR Blockset example.
+For details, see Import AUTOSAR Composition to Simulink (AUTOSAR Blockset).

 AUTOSAR composition models contain a network of interconnected Model blocks, each of which represents an atomic AUTOSAR software component (ASWC).
 The throttle position controller composition was created by an AUTOSAR authoring tool (AAT) and imported into Simulink using an ARXML file that describes the composition.